strict-9/english_docs/README.md

 ## Python SDK

-[TrustNote Python SDK](https://github.com/TrustNoteDevelopers/sdk_python) is suitable for tokenized applications running on servers, PCs, and IoT devices.
+[TrustNote Python SDK](https://github.com/TrustNoteDevelopers/sdk_python) encapsulated the headlessRPC using Python.
+It can be imported by your python scripts and it is suitable for tokenized applications running on servers, PCs, and IoT devices.
+Note TrustNote Python SDK will work when and only when the headlessRPC is running properly.

 #### Samples: